davidjroos/obsidian-notswift/README.md

 # Other Notes

-I use Linter (https://github.com/platers/obsidian-linter) to put line breaks between things automatically, so some padding might be a bit tight if you are not in the habit of spacing things manually
+I use Linter (https://github.com/platers/obsidian-linter) to put line breaks between things automatically, so some padding might be a bit tight if you are not in the habit of spacing things manually (the recently added post-heading spacer CSS variables have been zerod out)

 Please raise issues or feel free to Fork and improve to your liking